What is Hepatitis A?

 Hepatitis A is a viral infection of the liver.
 It is common in countries who have poor sanitation and untreated water.
 It is an acute infection, and not a long term condition.
 This means that people usually get over it quite quickly.
 However, as part of the acute phase it can cause life-threatening liver damage, although this is very rare.

 Like many STIs and STDs, the virus often has no symptoms, which is why it is important to get tested regularly.
 When symptoms do occur, they can include flu-like illness, weakness, tiredness, headaches, fever, nausea and vomiting.
 Jaundice (where the skin or whites of the eyes may appear yellow) may also occur, if the liver becomes unable to remove bilirubin from the blood (a substance a normally functioning liver can remove).

-You can get tested with Better2Know, as part of our Hepatitis Screen.
-A blood sample is needed, and the same sample can also be used for other STD tests you may want to order including all those in our Full STD Screen.
-Results are normally the day after your sample is received in the laboratory.
+You can get tested with Better2Know as part of our Hepatitis Screen.
+A blood sample is needed, and the same sample can also be used for other STD tests that you may wish to book including all those in our Full Screen.
+Results are normally available the day after your sample is received in the laboratory.

 There is a vaccine for Hepatitis A which gives protection for one year, after which you need a booster to be protected for a further 20 years.